bell-kevin/box/README.md

 Write a driver class that instantiates or creates 4 Box objects – a cube, a box, a flat square, and a flat rectangle.
 Print out the name you gave to an object, then display its information.
 Repeat for all of the objects.

-Notice how short it becomes when you use constructors instead of using a set method for every dimension of the objects.
+Notice how short it becomes when you use constructors instead of using a set method for every dimension of the objects